HW-PlayersPatch/File_Share/ChangeLists/Build 11 Change List.md

 * The Taiidan Defense Fighter no longer shoots down missiles from allies.
 * Fixed Hiigaran Pulsar Corvette weapon sound effects (they were missing).
 * Vaygr Battlecruiser Trinity Cannon now has enhanced sound effects based on the original intended sound from hw2c.
-* Drone frigates with launched drones no longer make such a loud death explosion.
+* Kushan Drone Frigates no longer make such a loud explosion when all their drones die.

 ## Campaign Improvements
 ### Homeworld 1